thradams/CPrime-V1/README.md

 ## Two generatarion models

 The first one is the model described here, were the source is changed "in place" like a refactoring tool.
 The cprime code itself is compiled using cprime.
 Of course at the begging the source was pure C. I  a had a very good experience adding cprime features for the code that was orinally using only C. This "in place" mode made the change very simple and secure.
-After some time, I felt the beneficts of the cprime when I had to modify some ast structs.
+After some time, I enjoy the beneficts of the cprime when I had to modify some ast structs.
 The "robot" just fixed my code.

 The second model is to generate a new file, and keep the source code smaller without the generated code.